FrancisVila/MFT_convert/content/en/docs/SecureTransport/Upgrade_Guide/migrate-ST-win2019/edge-synced-mysql.md

 10. Power off the original node on Windows Server 2012 R2.
 11. Change the IP address of the node on Windows Server 2016 to the IP address previously occupied by the node on Windows Server 2012 R2.
 12. Restart all services on the node on Windows Server 2016.
-13. For all secondary nodes, follow steps 1 through 4, make sure the new node meets the <a href="#prereq" class="MCXref xref">Prerequisites for Synchronization</a>, and then follow steps 10 through 12.
+13. For all secondary nodes, follow steps 1 through 4, make sure the new node meets the [Prerequisites for Synchronization](#prereq), and then follow steps 10 through 12.
 14. After each node has been successfully replaced by its corresponding Windows Server 2016 node, uncomment the entries in the `servers` file located in `<FILEDRIVEHOME>\lib\admin\config\` on all nodes.
 15. Restart all services on all nodes.
 16. Synchronize the secondary servers manually from the {{< SecureTransport/componentshortname >}} Administration Tool of the primary server.